 - Figure out which serving dish you’ll be using for each item, and mark them with sticky notes.
 This will be hugely helpful in a few days, I promise.

-- Make the gravy tonight.
+- Make the gravy from scratch tonight.
 Seriously, do this in advance, simply using turkey or chicken stock, and roux.
 To be honest, making gravy sort of stresses me out, as I have a really hard time with it.
 I find it best to just get it out of the way early.
 I like to think of it as a gravy “base,” really.
 I add the roasted turkey drippings to the gravy on Thursday, and heat it back up.
 But I don’t have to baby it and worry about it if I make it in advance.

 - I like to make a nice herb compound butter to spread on rolls.
 Rather than one big bowl of it, I divide it into several small ramekins, so that I can spread them around the table on Thursday.
 Put the butter in the ramekins tonight and cover with Press’n Seal.

 - If you’re brining the bird, you might want to start thinking about that tonight.

 - Make the stuffing/dressing tonight.
 I like to half-bake it, then cover and refrigerate it.
 It can finish baking tomorrow while the turkey rests.

 - Serving a salad with dinner?
 Clean and chop all the ingredients for it, and store them together in the fridge.

 - If you’re making green bean casserole, this can be assembled ahead of time.
 Cover it with Press’n Seal and throw it in the fridge.
 All you’ll need to do is bake it tomorrow.

 - Make the desserts tonight, or buy some.
 Or ignore dessert altogether and just serve coffee.
 I know, blasphemy.
 But seriously, just give me some espresso.